coherence/first-steps-tutorial/README.md

 A .zip download of the project is available [here](https://bit.ly/coherenceFirstStepsPreview).
 Generally, you can also download it using the Code button on this repo, as this project doesn't require LFS Support.

 ### Documentation
-Full documentation for this project is available at https://docs-coherence.gitbook.io/first-steps/
+Full documentation for this project is available at https://docs.coherence.io/learning-coherence/first-steps-tutorial
-Main coherence docs are available at https://docs.coherence.io

 ### Trying a pre-made build
 To quickly try a pre-built version of the game, head to [this link](https://coherence.io/games/coherence/first-steps-tutorial) and either play the WebGL build in the browser, or download one of the available desktop versions.